joetanx/load-balancing-cyberark/README.md

 ```

 #### SSL Termination
+☝️ **Note**:
+- The NGINX `http` module doesn't work very well for Conjur:
-☝️ **Note**: CSR functions on `authn-k8s` does not work with SSL Terminated load balancing, use SSL Passthrough if `authn-k8s` is required
+  - CSR functions on `authn-k8s` does not work with SSL Terminated load balancing
+  - HTTP-based proxy cannot work with PostgreSQL replication
+- This `http` module based configuration only works for the Conjur UI and basic API functions (such as `authn`)
+- Thus, the `stream` module based configuration below may be more suitable in most environments
 ```console
 events {}
 http {